 If one vendor dominates a distribution channel, other vendors can often create a new one.

 I could keep going, but you get the idea – whenever there’s a monopoly, you can often count on human diversity and creativity to find a way around it.
-This diversity and creativity, combined with market forces, is why our economy is more diverse and distributed than we feared it would become , even when it’s less diverse and distributed that we need it to be.
+This diversity and creativity, combined with market forces, is why our economy is more diverse and distributed than people like Karl Marx feared it would become , even when it’s less diverse and distributed that we need it to be.

 More than that, however, the process of making and receiving offers must reflect this diversity of offers from vendors or this diversity will be lost – when offers appear to be the same, people will choose the cheapest one (and we get a race to the bottom which benefits the most efficient vendor).